FrancoVazza/IDL_FP/README.md

      - The code generates the evolution of electron spectra over time, and the final sychrotron emission for a given set of observing frequencies, assuming an arbitrary distance for the source.

-* Details on the method and on its application to cosmological simulations are described in Inchingolo, Wittor, Rajpurohit & Vazza 2021 (MNRAS, submitted, as of this writing).
+* Details on the method and on its application to cosmological simulations are described in Inchingolo, Wittor, Rajpurohit & Vazza 2021 MNRAS.